ashleychontos/pySYD/docs/paper/paper.md

 A `pySYD` pipeline `Target` class object has two main methods:
-- The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation function using different bin sizes.
-The main purpose for the first module is to provide a good starting point for the second module, which is when all the parameters are estimated.
+- The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation function using three different bin sizes.
+The main purpose for the first module is to provide initial starting values for the second module, which is when all the parameters are estimated.
 The output from this routine provides an estimate for numax, which is translated into a frequency range in the power spectrum exhibiting the solar-like oscillations.
-- Before global parameters like numax and dnu are estimated, the second module will first optimize the global fit by selecting the best-fit stellar background model based on a reduced chi-squared analysis.
+- Before global parameters like numax and dnu can be estimated, the second module will first optimize the global fit by selecting the best-fit stellar background model based on a reduced chi-squared analysis.
+The frequency region provided by the first module will be masked out to determine the stellar background contribution.
+The power spectrum is then corrected by subtracting out the best-fit model, which will ideally removing all signals from the power spectrum except for the Gaussian-like profile due to the oscillations.

-The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1,@astropy2], Matplotlib, Numpy, and SciPy [@scipy].
+The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1;@astropy2], Matplotlib, Numpy, and SciPy [@scipy].

 # Documentation & Examples